-The new proposed process may create significant angst and confusion in the community if a rezoning application is advertised and believed to be supported by Council; especially if the exhibition and engagement references Council involvement in the Scoping stage.
+The new proposed process may create significant concern and confusion in the community if a rezoning application is advertised and believed to be supported by Council; especially if the exhibition and engagement references Council involvement in the Scoping stage.

 A clear discussion and explanation of the process is required if a new approach to rezonings is implemented.
 The DPE should work with Councils to implement effective communications around the changes, in order to ensure the community properly informed and educated.
+It should also clearly indicate that this is a new NSW government requirement that local councils are required to comply with and provide clear complaints processes that nominate the appropriate accountabilities in NSW State Government.